 The inevitable ingredients of khash for Armenians are lavash and vodka.
 The lavash eaten with khash is dried in advance so that you can crumb it.
 Your first step is to add salt and garlic to the soup according to your taste.

-Then you take the feet out of the soup and place in a separate plate and crumb the dried lavash into your soup until it becomes like a sponge.
+Then you take the feet out of the soup and place it in a separate plate and crumb the dried lavash into your soup until it becomes like a sponge.
 Armenians don’t use spoons to eat khash.
 They make you believe that the dish is tastier when you eat with your own hands.

 During the eating process Armenians drink vodka because khash is a festive dish and it has to be accompanied by alcohol.
 Around the table, you may hear different stories, legend, and various interesting talks.
 However, you are welcome to take part in these talks.
 The foreign opinion is always appreciated by Armenians.